Miami University of Ohio

 My closest friends are from my freshman year.
 My closest friend was my roommate and I’m also friends with the two kids that lived in a room across the hall and other kids that just live down the hall.
 I’m living with four of them next year.

 How would you describe the overall social scene at Miami?

 I would say a lot of it is dependent upon Greek life.
-I hang out with people that aren’t in my fraternity, but for the most part you are doing stuff with your fraternity just because there is so many.
+I hang out with people that aren’t in my fraternity, but for the most part, you are doing stuff with your fraternity just because there are so many [diifferent fraternities].
 [About 30% of students are involved in Greek life.]

 How would you describe the overall student body?

 For Miami, I would say it is what they call the Five C’s of Miami.
 It is Cincinnati, Columbus, Cleveland, Chicago and then China.
 There is a lot of people from the big Ohio cities and Chicago.
 There is also a big group of exchange students from China.
 Most of the students are affluent.
 [There are a lot of guys and girls in Greek life].
 Business majors stick together as well, but I’m not sure why that is.
 [There are about 2,200 undergraduates from China.
 About 65% of students are from Ohio.]